-Shubert only funds established theater and dance companies.
+Shubert only funds established theater and dance companies across the United States.

 Sprint's theater related grants are largely awarded to smaller and local organizations.

 While best known for supporting independent filmmaking, the Sundance Institute also has a theater program, which supports labs and retreats.

-TCG currently spends an average of $8.5 million on its program services annually, and grants range from $5,000 to $75,000.
-It provides an array of support to theater professionals at all levels, with services that include educational events, advocacy, research tools, and a wide number of partnership grants available for theater professionals.
+TCG currently provides an array of support to theater professionals at all levels, with services that include educational events, advocacy, research tools, and a wide number of partnership grants available for theater professionals.

 This foundation supports diverse theater companies across the United States.

 Union Pacific Foundation places a consistent emphasis on the arts through its directive to “improve and enrich the general quality of life in the community.”
 Funding for theater is a significant manifestation of its arts support.